 I had no idea this was an option.
 We tend to think of the police as our only recourse.

-To seek financial compensation from the perpetrator for the harm they caused, such as lost wages or therapy costs.
+Objectives of this approach To seek financial compensation from the perpetrator for the harm they caused, such as lost wages or therapy costs.
 It's not about punishing the other person.
 The goal is to get an amount of money to compensate for the damage we've suffered in one way or another.
+How does it work?

 You must apply to a court or speak with a lawyer yourself.
 At trial, you will have to prove that the person committed sexual violence and that this caused you harm.